fermaat/HomeSync_AI/README.md

 - **Python:** The core language for the backend logic.
 - **FastAPI:** A modern, fast (high-performance) web framework for building APIs.
-- **Google Gemini Pro Vision API:** For advanced image analysis and text generation from receipts.
+- **Google Gemini Pro Vision API:** The powerhouse for multi-modal AI capabilities, including image analysis and text generation.
-- **SQLAlchemy:** Python SQL Toolkit and Object Relational Mapper (ORM) for database interactions.
+- **SQLAlchemy:** Python SQL Toolkit and Object Relational Mapper (ORM) for robust database interactions.
-- **PostgreSQL:** A powerful, open-source relational database system for data storage.
+- **PostgreSQL:** A powerful, open-source relational database system for data storage (runs in Docker).
+- **Docker & Docker Compose:** For containerized, reproducible backend and database environments.
 - **`python-dotenv`:** For managing environment variables securely.

 ### Frontend (`interface/`)

 - **React Native (with Expo):** For building cross-platform mobile applications (iOS and Android).
-- **`expo-image-picker`:** To handle camera and photo library interactions.
+- **`expo-image-picker`:** To handle camera and photo library interactions for visual input.
 - **Axios:** A promise-based HTTP client for making API requests to the backend.
 - **`react-native-dotenv`:** For handling environment variables in the React Native application.